|

 What you need is something tell you the value of the company today

-or even better three to six months into the future.
+or better yet: the value three to six months into the future.
 But more on

 that later.